NodeBB-Community/nodebb-grunt/README.md

  + Non-tracked configuration files (config/\*\*/\*.local.json).
  + Removes duplication of meta-data like `version`, `name`, etc. within *package.json*, *plugin.json*, *theme.json* and any other files you need it.
  + Allows you to treat CoffeeScript-files just like JavaScript-files since they get in-place-compiled within grunt-tasks.
- + Advanced file-watchers for different file-types for great integration with NodeBBs file-watchers.
  + The setups give you a few structure-conventions that help other developers reviewing your modules.
  + Easy to extend grunt-task structure that allows you to add custom compilers if needed.